 Michael D. Campbell

 He has published three technical books on uranium, water well technology and other natural resources, and numerous associated reports, technical papers, and presentations in the U.S. and overseas.
-Mr. Campbell also has served the legal community over the years as an Expert Witness or Consulting Expert for some 40 cases.
+In 1975, he and a co-author (Dr. Jay H. Lehr) were the Ohioana 1975 Book Award for Science ( see: https://www.ela-iet.com/Ohioana75.pdf ).
+Mr. Campbell has also served the legal community over the years as an Expert Witness or Consulting Expert for more than 40 cases.
 In pro bono, he served as Principal Instructor for the Institute of Environmental Technology in the mid-1990s.
-In 2004, he was elected to the Lancaster High School (Ohio) Distinguished Hall of Fame.
-He and his wife, Mary, raised a family of 5 children, all now with one or more college degrees, and have been married for some 45 years.
-For more: https://www.i2mconsulting.com/michael-d-campbell-pg-ph-curriculum-vitae/ .
+In 2004, he was elected to the Lancaster High School (Ohio) Distinguished Hall of Fame, see: https://lhs59.org/HallFame.html .

 He wrote about life in the 1940’s and 1950’s in the first few chapters of his childhood and young adulthood in Lancaster before the failure of the larger companies in Lancaster (as in “The Glass House.”).
-His Memoirs: “Anecdotes of a Lifetime: Memoirs of a Professional Geologist,” is now available in hardback, paperback, and soon in Kindle E-Book covering 17 Chapters, hundreds of footnotes of hyperlinks, many photographs, and an Index of principal characters and special topics of discussion.
+His Memoirs: “Anecdotes of a Lifetime: Memoirs of a Professional Geologist,” is available on Amazon and Barnes & Noble in hardback, paperback, and in Kindle E-Book covering 17 Chapters, hundreds of footnotes and hyperlinks, many photographs, and an Index of principal characters and special topics of discussion, see: https://www.i2massociates.com/downloads/AnecdotesRelease2023.pdf